the-coder-zzz/2-Player-Car-Racing-Game/README.md

 # Specifications:
 - This program provides a 2 player car racing game with a gui using pygame.
 - Controller: Press 'w' key to move forward, 's' for backward, 'a' for going left and 'd' for going right
-- This game escalates into 10 levels which if the user reached it, then they will win the game.
+- This game escalates into 10 levels which if the user reached, then they will win the game.

 Dependencies included in the requirements.txt:
 - click==8.1.3